clane9/columnformers/related_work/RELATED_WORK_pandoc.md

 - [@Chen2006] is a classic paper studying wiring cost minimization as an explanatory principle of brain structure and function.
 - [@Blauch2022] studies how penalizing wiring cost can explain the emergence of functional topography.

-## Transformer variants and alternatives
+## Recurrence

 - [@Dehghani2019] introduce Universal Transformers which share weights across network depth.
 Very relevant.
 - [@Goel2022] uses similar recurrent unrolling in depth.

+## Weight untying

+- [@Fedus2022] reviews sparse mixture of expert (SMoE) models.
+The key idea of SMoE models is that for each layer, each token is processed by only a subset of parameters.
+This increases "capacity" without increasing compute.
+Similarly, we can view our sheet of columns as a giant mixture of experts that uses self-attention for routing.
+- Mixtral 8x7B [@Jiang2024] famously uses SMoE feedforward modules.

+## Communication mechanisms

 - [@Tolstikhin2021] introduce MLP-Mixer, a similar architecture to the transformer but replacing classic self-attention with a much simpler communication mechanism using a static mixing MLP.
 - [@Liu2022] introduce ConvNext, a similar architecture to MLP-Mixer but using depthwise convolution communication.
-- [@Katharopoulos2020] replace softmax based attention with linear kernel dot product attention, reducing compute complexity.
+- Attention free transformers (AFT) [@Zhai2021].
+The idea of the additive bias in place of the multiplicative query is especially relevant.
+- RWKV [@Peng2023] takes inspiration from AFT, reformulating attention as recurrent communication, similar to [@Katharopoulos2020].
+- Capsule networks [@Sabour2017], which have a similar inspiration to what we're exploring, use dynamic routing.

+## Transformer variants

 - [@He2024] introduces several simplifications to transformer blocks, including removing skip connections and value/projection weights.
 They use signal propagation as a way to evaluate architecture changes.
-- Attention free transformers (AFT) [@Zhai2021].
-The idea of the additive bias in place of the multiplicative query is especially relevant.
-- RWKV [@Peng2023] takes inspiration from AFT.
-- Capsule networks [@Sabour2017], which have a similar inspiration to what we're exploring.
+- [@Shazeer2020] introduces the GLU variants to the feedforward module.

-## Transformers
+## Training transformers

 - [@Touvron2021] introduces techniques for effectively training large vision transformers, including `LayerScale`.